Debugging Binaries with GDB

 Breakpoint 1, main (argc=1, argv=0xbffff864) at stack0

-The instruction on this address is mov DWORD PTR [esp+0x5c],0x0.
-So GDB has skipped the following instructions.
+The instruction at this address is mov DWORD PTR [esp+0x5c],0x0

 This is because these instructions are related to the function prologue generated by the compiler.
 The function prologue builds the stack frame of the function.